 Sep 9, 2021 JavaScript

-In this Article we will go through how to calculate the number of months between two dates only using single line of code in JavaScript.
+In this Article we will go through how to memoize a function only using single line of code in JavaScript.
 This is a one-line JavaScript code snippet that uses one of the most popular ES6 features => Arrow Function.

 Let's define this short function: